Skip to content

 Step-by-Step Procedure

-1) Open the airbox and note filter orientation
+1) Locate and open the airbox, then note filter orientation

 2) Remove the old filter and inspect the box